 Converting audio into text is one of the most difficult and tedious jobs out there.
 To be as accurate as possible, it can take a ton of time to transcribe audio files manually.
 The good news is that transcription software is as accurate as ever, reducing the workload for an average person.

 For example, Audext can save you hours of work and hundreds of dollars with its automatic transcription.
-For students, podcasters, journalists and many other professionals AI-powered Audext .ogg to text converter can be a true savior.
+For students, podcasters, journalists and many other professionals AI-powered Audext online ogg converter can be a true savior.

 Just how easy is the transcription process?
 As detailed on our website, a person can have an .ogg file converted into a TXT or DOC file in just five steps.